Skip to main content

 Research

-Anna’s current research focuses on women’s political representation, gender equality, the quality of democracy, democratization, European politics and Polish politics.
-In the past, she also conducted research on the Europeanisation of public policies.
+Anna’s research focuses on women’s political representation, gender equality, the quality of democracy, democratization, European politics and Polish politics.
+Her past work has also included research on the Europeanisation of public policies.

-Anna has published two special issues: ‘Politics and Gender in Eastern Europe’ in Politics & Gender and ‘Women’s Political Representation in Central and Eastern Europe’ in East European Politics.
-She is currently working on 1) the Istanbul Convention and political responses to violence against women, and 2) women's protests in the context of democratic backsliding.
+She has published two special issues: ‘Politics and Gender in Eastern Europe’ in Politics & Gender and ‘Women’s Political Representation in Central and Eastern Europe’ in East European Politics.

-Anna's book 'Democracy in Poland' was published by Routledge in August 2015.It was reviewed in West European Politics East European Politics , Slavic Review and Democratization.
-Anna's book is now available in paperback www.routledge.com
+In 2015, Routledge published Anna's book titled 'Democracy in Poland'.
+This work has been reviewed in various academic journals, including West European Politics East European Politics, Slavic Review and Democratization.
+The book is now available in paperback and can be found on the Routledge website.

 Teaching